mrkteq/smart-brain/README.md

-# facerecognitionbrain
+# smart-brain
-Upload an image and have Clarifai api detect faces
+Upload an image and the Clarifai api will detect faces